jxxcarlson/umuli/README.md

 language, .e.g, Markdown or MiniLaTeX.

-This language integration accomplished by a module `Umui` which implements three data types and three functions.
+This language integration accomplished by a module `Umuli` which implements three data types and three functions.
 The first data type discriminates among languages, which for purposes of illustration are MiniLaTeX and a flavor of Markdown: